CNA-Tech/PKS-Ninja/LabGuides/DeployPlanespotter-DP6539/readme.md

 --------------

-### This Lab Supports the HOL-2031 lab template, along with the v12 Baseline, NsxtReady, PksInstalled and ClusterReady templates - however please note you will need PKS and a Kubernetes cluster deployed before proceeding
+**This Lab Supports the HOL-2031 and PKS-Ninja-v12-ClusterReady templates.
+This Lab also supports the PKS-Ninja-v12 Baseline, NsxtReady and PksInstalled templates, however please note you will need PKS and a Kubernetes cluster deployed before proceeding**

 ## Overview of App